-Welcome to another round of Answering the Reader’s Mail: Earn More Edition!
+Welcome to another round of Reader Mail: Earn More Edition!

 You may remember Carolyn from an earlier post when she asked about creating passive income and traveling the world.
-Today she asks about becoming “location independent” – working from anywhere with an Internet connection.
+Today she asks about becoming “location independent” – working from anywhere on the planet, as long as you have an Internet connection.

 “I turned down two job offers in D.C. because I knew that wasn’t the lifestyle I wanted.
 There’s nothing that I could want more than to write on my own and become location independent.
 That’s why I took the easy day job in June to figure out how to make this possible.